shivamjadon/scripts-2/README.md

 # Scripts

 Collection of my personal scripts.
-If you think something can be improved, pull request is welcome!
+If you think that something can be improved, pull request is welcome!